VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i add new code public double ListPrice { get; set; },public double Price { get; set; }
-,public double Price50 { get; set; },public double Price100 { get; set; } to make new filds ...
-then i also add code  to productcontroller.cs
+,public double Price50 { get; set; },public double Price100 { get; set; } to make new filds ...then i also add code  to productcontroller.cs

+11/24/2023  2.36pm
+then i get a ajax error to solve this error i replace 0 instaed of nulll